 To decide the age at which screening with a sigmoidoscope should begin, the problem can be viewed from the standpoint of a 45-year-old woman who is receiving an annual Hemoccult test and who must decide whether to begin receiving sigmoidoscopies now or wait to begin receiving this examination when she is so or 55 years old.
 For a program consisting of an annual Hemoccult test and a sigmoidoscopy every 5 years, the impact on some of the costs and benefits of starting sigmoidoscop, at various ages is shown in table 2.
-This example assumes that the woman is receiving a Hemoccult test annually from age 45 on.
-The effect of starting this test at different ages could also be examined.
+This example assumes that the woman is receiving a Hemoccult test and alternative test and the assumes that the woman is receiving a Hemoccult test and a test at different ages could also be examined.